Selous Scouts: External operations

-The Selous Scouts were involved in the Rhodesian military's attacks on insurgents and their bases in neighbouring countries, often known as external operations.
+The Selous Scouts were involved in the Rhodesian military's attacks on insurgents and their bases in neighbouring countries, often known as external operations (or 'externals' for short).
 These operations became frequent from 1976.
 The unit's role in external operations included intelligence collection and directly attacking insurgents.
 In the intelligence gathering role, the Selous Scouts' Reconnaissance Troop conducted one or two man long-range reconnaissance patrols to locate or gather information on insurgent bases in Mozambique and Zambia.
 During direct attacks the Selous Scouts often impersonated soldiers of the country they were operating in.

 The Selous Scouts operated in eastern Botswana.
 This included fighting small actions against insurgents and a raid in which ZAPU leaders were captured in Francistown.
 The Selous Scouts also used pseudo tactics to collect intelligence in Francistown.

 Operation Long John was launched on 25 June 1976, against two guerilla bases located in Mozambique.
 This operation used 'flying column' tactics for the first time, which involved six vehicles manned by the Selous Scouts attacking the bases.
 Large quantities of munitions were destroyed, but few casualties were inflicted.